Overview

 - HTML-first: The browser speaks HTML.
 So should the backend.

-- No heavyweight frameworks: HTMX avoids JS frameworks.
+- No heavyweight frameworks: HTMX avoids JS frameworks (except for itself, of course).

 Sheerpower avoids backend frameworks.